 Prednisone is an FDA-approved, delayed-release corticosteroid tablet.
 This medication is anti-inflammatory and is prescribed to treat the symptoms of low cortisol levels.

 Cortisol is a hormone that is naturally produced in the body and helps to maintain the body’s normal functioning.
-Prednisone is also used to treat other conditions in patients with normal cortisol levels, and works by suppressing the immune system and reducing swelling, redness and allergic reactions.
+Prednisone is also used to treat other conditions in patients with normal cortisol levels.
+It works by suppressing the immune system and reducing swelling, redness, and allergic reactions.

 Prednisone is used to treat a broad range of illnesses including: